Facebook pixel

 • Discrimination based on gender expression and identity

-Other than the above-mentioned forms of discrimination, the LGBTQ community also commonly faces harassment and retaliation at the workplace, along with denial of Family and Medical Leave.
+Not only may an employee face discrimination, but the LGBTQ community also commonly faces harassment and retaliation at the workplace.
+One of the most common is the denial of Family and Medical Leave, which every employee has a right to.
 Our attorneys are dedicated to fighting for LGBTQ employees who have experienced unfair treatment at work.

 There are several other types of workplace discrimination that members of the LGBTQ community face.
 This list is not exhaustive.